 You have all the tools you will need.
 Skycams, weather charts and advanced automated robotic software.

 For the novice or serious user we provide ways for you to find help at any time.
-Online Chat, Skype, Email or even just pick up a phone.
+Dedicated Support tickets, Skype, Email or even just pick up a phone.
 We can put you in touch with one of our helpful professional staff, who can then provide assistance and have you remote telescope driving like a professional.

-(See our Drivers in Focus section for more)
+(See our Members in Focus section for more)